tychonievich/graphics/md/text/fractal.md

 Brownian motion refers to the trajectory followed by a particle that randomly changes direction.
 The most common formulation of **fractal Brownian motion** (abbreviated fBm) is a 1.x-dimensional fractal created by the position of a 1D Brownian motion on one axis and time on the other.

-Many other fBm formulations also exist; for example, any finite approximation^[The approximation is ncessary because white noise is discontinuous everywhere and thus not integrable.] of fBm noise is the integral of a same-resolution approximation of white noise.
+Many other fBm formulations also exist; for example, any finite approximation^[The approximation is necessary because white noise is discontinuous everywhere and thus not integrable.] of fBm noise is the integral of a same-resolution approximation of white noise.

 <figure>
 <svg xmlns="http://www.w3.org/2000/svg" viewBox="-1 -21 122 42" style="max-width:30em" fill="none" stroke="#000" stroke-linejoin="round">